JurajBrabec/bur4u-api/README.md

 ### Overview

+BUR4U API is designed to retrieve real-time information from VPC NetBackup BUR environments.

 - [Get overview for all providers](#get-overview-for-all-providers)
 - [Get clients for specific provider](#get-clients-for-specific-provider)
 - [Get list of all clients](#get-list-of-all-clients)